 Roundwood production is the mainstay of Mississippi's forest-based economy.
 Hardwood and softwood production supply the markets for everything from furniture and flooring raw material to construction-grade solid wood products.
+The latest economic impact analysis available (Henderson, J.E., I.A.
+Munn.
+2013) indicate the contribution of the forestry in Mississippi as:

-- Forestry, logging, primary wood products, and furniture manufacturing contribute between \$11 billion and \$14 billion annually to the state's economy. - Approximately 54,000 individuals are directly employed in logging, forestry and other wood-processing industries, with a combined income of \$ 1.1 billion.
+- Forestry, logging, primary wood products, and furniture manufacturing contributes \$10.9 billion in product output, and \$4.07 billion in value added production; - 59,157 individuals are directly employed in logging, forestry and other wood-processing industries generating, a combined wage income of \$ 2.71 billion.

 A rapid and reliable measure of sustainability is the growth-to-drain ratio calculated by dividing the total annual volume growth by the total annul volume removals.
 This measure of sustainability is a way of determining if the forest is being utilized to its current maximum potential without creating conditions that will result in reduction or total loss of forest resources in the future.
-The current growth-to-drain ratio for Southwest Mississippi is greater than 2.0.
-This number means that this region of the state is producing approximately 100% more volume than is being utilized.
+The current growth-to-drain ratio for Southeast Mississippi is greater than 1.3.
+This number means that this region of the state is producing approximately 30% more volume than is being utilized.
 Implications of growth/drain ratios greater than 1.5 include greater risks of wildfire, forest health issues related to insect and disease outbreaks, and obvious economic challenges related to reduced industrial utilization.

-For further information pertaining to utilization or to obtain specific growth/drain ratio estimates for counties or portions of the SW Region please contact a MIFI representative or the Mississippi Forestry Commission.
+For further information pertaining to utilization or to obtain specific growth/drain ratio estimates for counties or portions of the SE Region please contact a MIFI representative or the Mississippi Forestry Commission.